nerds-odd-e/doughnut/docs/nix.md

 ```

 Run E2E profile with backend server & frontend in dev mode & Cypress IDE (frontend app on port 3000; backend app on port 9081)
+For MS Windows users, you need to ensure your WSL2 Linux has `xvfb` installed.
+This is not managed by Nix!

 ```bash
 # from doughnut source root dir